dorukguclu/MathProject24-25/README.md

 # MathProject24-25
-This repository is for my math project
+Welcome to my math project.
+In this repo, I'll explore RStudio.